puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 description: "Use Windows Defender to protect Microsoft Edge against potentially unwanted applications"
 ---

-# Protect Microsoft Edge against potentially unwanted applications
+# Microsoft Edge protection against potentially unwanted applications

-This article explains how you can protect Microsoft Edge against potentially unwanted applications (PUA) by using Windows Defender SmartScreen.
+This article explains how you can protect against potentially unwanted applications (PUA) by using Windows Defender SmartScreen.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.